tkrausjr/api-test/README.md

   - [x] Validate successful login access to HAProxy VM's API endpoint.

-## Parameters file used for input values to Validate
+## Create & Populate the Parameters file used for input values
-Fill in the parameters file named test_params.yaml.
-Place this parameters file  in $HOME on a Linux or OSX system where the script will be run from.
+Download the sample parameters file from this repo or copy and paste below to a parameters file named **test_params.yaml** in the $HOME folder on the system where you will run the validation script.
 ``` yaml
 ### COMMON SETTINGS
 DOMAIN: 'tpmlab.vmware.com'